saikiranvanama10/picsFetcher/README.md

-# Getting Started with Create React App
+# App to Fetch pics from the unsplah library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).